subhobrata/HAProxy-on-Google-Cloud/README.md

 * **Blue / Green** instances are created as *regional‑HA* Cloud SQL (PostgreSQL 15).
 * **HAProxy** runs on a small Compute Engine VM (or container) deployed via Terraform.
 * Switch traffic with `haproxy/switch_backend.sh` in \<1 s using the Runtime API.
+* TLS termination built into HAProxy with a self-signed certificate.
+* Firewall access configurable via the `allowed_cidrs` variable.

 ## Prerequisites